matiasespina1991/flutter-template-project/README.md

 2. **Setup Firebase in the App:**
     - Follow these instructions: https://firebase.google.com/docs/flutter/setup.

-# 3. Things to take in account for pre-production of the app (Check the item with ✅):
+# 3. Things to take in account for pre-production of the app:
+Check the item with ✅.

 ### UI Design:
    - **Font Type:** Choose a font for the app and define the custom fonts in the app if necessary. [ ]